20 Jun Successful Greenhouse Management in Hot Climates

 Greenhouses in these climates should prioritize protecting plants by diffusing the harsh light.
 This can be accomplished with covers such as SOLARIG ™, which blocks harmful IR rays while allowing helpful wavelengths through.
 Because of the diffusion properties, plants receive full light coverage without burning heat.
 SOLARIG ™ has the additional benefit of protecting plants from high desert winds.

 Growers who are avoiding air conditioners and other electronics must ensure that proper air circulation, ventilation, and temperature control strategies are in place.
-They can include exhaust fans and intake louvers with breathable wall light traps, so proper airflow is achieved even during blackout mode when sidewall roll ups are unuseable.
+They can include exhaust fans and intake louvers light traps, so proper airflow is achieved even during blackout mode when sidewall roll ups are unuseable.
 This will help to keep the plants’ temperature at safe and comfortable levels when outside temps are climbing.
 Circulation, or horizontal airflow fans, can be used to achieve additional air movement in the upper ridge area of the greenhouse.